Inspired by my favourite Chinese and Vietnamese desserts, these rice cakes feature sticky rice coated in sesame seeds with sweet banana tucked inside.

 - Pour warm filling into a 2 quart baking dish.
 Sprinkle with topping.
 Bake for 25 to 30 minutes or until topping is crisp and golden.
 Serve warm.

-I share recipes here.
+I share recipes at Allergy Free Wednesdays and here.

 Simple, zingy, and astonishingly delicious–this homemade blueberry applesauce with ginger tastes sublime!
 Another batch needs to be made soon, because we can’t get enough!